Madsn/edx-documentation/en_us/students/source/SFD_enrolling.rst

 verification deadline, you must :ref:`verify your identity<SFD Verify Your Identity>` using a webcam and a photo ID.

-.. note:: The fee for a verified certificate varies by course.
+.. note:: The fee for the verified track varies by course.
 The amount of the fee is listed on the About page for that course.
 The fee helps support edX's mission.
-If you are unable to pay the certificate fee, you can apply for financial assistance using the `financial assistance application`_.
+If you are unable to pay the verified track fee, you can apply for financial assistance using the `financial assistance application`_.

 For a list of all courses that currently offer verified certificates, see the `edX course catalog`_.
 For more information about enrolling in the verified